-I still like my old Zak ice cream containers, but I’m really in love with these Tovolo ones from Sur la Table.
+I still like my old Zak ice cream containers (affiliate link), but I’m really in love with these Tovolo ones (affiliate link).
 My ice cream froze beautifully and the covers are SO easy to remove (which is obviously really important when you’re craving a quick ice cream fix!).

 Citrus and chocolate, citrus and chocolate.
 Isn’t winter the BEST?!?!

 Happy February Thanksgiving.
-This is the perfect way to end your giant meal.
+This blood orange ice cream is the perfect way to end your giant meal.
 OR you could simply eat this AS your giant meal.
 Then you’d have a whole lot to be thankful for.